 In connection with the Bank's issuance of the Letters of Credit, the Authority and the Bank entered into a Reimbursement Agreement for each series of CP Notes, each dated as of May 1, 2015, each as amended (collectively, the "Reimbursement Agreements") that obligates the Authority to pay Bank Obligations and Reimbursement Obligations (both as defined in the Eleventh Supplemental Indenture relating to the Commercial Paper Notes) and Fee Obligations (as defined in each Reimbursement Agreement) to the Bank.
-The Bank Obligations, the Reimbursement Obligations and Fee Obligations.
+The Bank Obligations, the Reimbursement Obligations and Fee Obligations are Subordinate Debt under the Indenture.

-As of September 30, 2020 and 2019, the unspent amount related to the Series B and Series C Commercial Paper Notes was \$120,800.
+As of September 30, 2021 and 2020, the unspent amount related to the Series B and Series C Commercial Paper Notes was \$92,048 and \$120,800, respectively.